Skip to content

 This website was originally created by Matthew Pitkin, based on earlier lecture notes by Iain Bertram, Robin Long and Brooke Simmons.
 Feedback to improve this website is very welcome, so if you have any questions or comments please contact the current module lecturer:

 In this course we will use many jargon terms and unfortunately this is inevitable.
 In some cases certain terms will be used interchangeably as synonyms.
 We have created a glossary of many terms to try and help with this, but it will be incomplete.
-Please do ask us if there are any concepts or terms that you do not understand and remember that Google is your friend (or, to be more precise, they provide a useful search engine)!
+Please do ask us if there are any concepts or terms that you do not understand and remember that it may be helpful to search for the terms on the Internet!
 It is worth noting that the aim of this course is to allow you to write and use Python code.
 However, this is not a computer science course and we do not expect you to understand the detailed reasons behind why something is done in a certain way.
 In the majority of cases you can treat what we show you as a recipe to follow without needing to know why a particular syntax or formatting is required.

 Course aims